The Disappearance of Eleanor Rigby: Plot

-The films follow the same time period, but are told from the differing perspectives of Conor Ludlow and Eleanor Rigby, a young married couple living in New York.
+The films follow the same time but are told from the differing perspectives of Conor Ludlow and Eleanor Rigby, a young married couple living in New York.
 Him looks at their relationship from Conor's angle, while Her follows Eleanor's.
-Them has the two separate films edited into a linear story.
+Them has the two films edited into a linear story.
 These versions were used on DVD, Blu-ray and broadcasts.
-Conor works at the restaurant, while his wife Eleanor attends college.
-During the course of their daily lives, the couple encounters a life changing event that threatens the stability of their marriage.
+Conor works at a restaurant, while his wife Eleanor attends college.
+The couple encounters a life changing event that threatens the stability of their marriage.
 Eleanor's parents named her after the Beatles song "Eleanor Rigby", as they met waiting for a rumored concert.